brightsign/BrightAuthor-Plugins/Touch-Audio-Feedback/README.md

 Changing the Audio Output
 -------------------------
-<p>By default, the audio file is only output over HDMI, but the output configuration can be customized in the plugin</p>
+<p>By default, the audio file is only output over HDMI, but the output configuration can be customized by editing the plugin.</p>
 <p>To add additional audio outputs, add one or more of the following entries after line 111:</p>
 <ul>
 <li><code>AnalogAudioOutput = CreateObject("roAudioOutput", "Analog")</code>